Kakaobaum/dp-machinelearning/README.md

 2. Collect user input for features.
 3. Train and use a `RandomForestClassifier` for predictions.

 ✍️ complete the TODOs in class_exercise.py
+please delete the triple-quoted strings when you reach the code lines that instruct to do so

 --